Seven Years in the Pacific

 Tim & daughter Jeni at the wheel, today.

-“Never seen fish like it,” says Tim reminiscing
+The ever present fishing pole.- “Never seen fish like it,” says Tim reminiscing

 of the Atoll as he often does.
 “And the